kaylajo838/Landing-Page/README.md

 Family Portraits photo credit -
 Photo by Kelly Sikkema on Unsplash

-Senior Pictures photo credit -
+Senior Portraits photo credit -
 Photo by Andi Rieger on Unsplash

 Wedding Photography photo credit -
 Photo by Alvin Mahmudov on Unsplash

+Newborn Photography photo credit -
+Photo by Adele Morris on Unsplash